rigoorozco/m2-artix7-accelerator-card/projects/README.md

 I've tested various methods of generating binary bitstreams that are formatted in a way that the ICAP IP likes.

-This can be solved by shuffling the bytes around in the HWICAP software or generating the bitstream in Vivado that will making writing the bistream easier.
+This can be solved by shuffling the bytes around in the HWICAP software or generating a bitstream in Vivado that will make writing the bistream easier from software.
 I've gone with the latter.

 I think partial reconfiguration is working.
 However, I'm running into issues integrating it with the AXI Shutdown Manager.